iotmodels/MQTTnet.Extensions.MultiCloud/docs/X509Certificates.md

 ## Referencing X509 certificates in the Connection Settings

-`ConnectionSettings` allow to load client certificates to establish the TLS connection, these certificates must have the private key, sometimes protected with a password.
+`ConnectionSettings` allows to load client certificates to establish the TLS connection, these certificates must have the private key, sometimes protected with a password.

 The `X509Key` setting allows 3 different options to load the certificate with the key.